 FQHC and RHC services are medically necessary medical visits, mental health visits, or qualified preventive health visits.
-The visit must be a face-to-face (one-onone) encounter between the patient and an eligible clinician.
+For most services, the visit must be a faceto-face (one-on-one) encounter between the patient and an eligible clinician.
+However, beginning in 2022, FQHCs and RHCs can furnish mental health visits using interactive, real-time telecommunications technology.
 FQHCs and RHCs predominantly furnish primary care, and most of their services are evaluation and management services, such as office visits or visits to beneficiaries in nursing homes.